AyrA/YtStream/README.md

 ## The AGPL

 YtStream itself uses the AGPL which considers SaaS/hosting a form of publishing.
-You must provide unobstructed and ovious access to the YtStream source including all modifications you made.
+You must provide unobstructed and obvious access to the YtStream source including all modifications you made.

 For the exact details, see the `LICENSE` file.